alpi1977/aws-cdk/README.md

 ```

 This command provisions the following AWS resources:
-- An S3 bucket for storing audio files and the `metadata.csv`.
+- An S3 bucket and its folders "audiofiles" and "metadata" for storing audio files and the `metadata.csv`.
 - A Lambda function triggered by S3 events to process uploaded audio files.
 - Necessary IAM roles and policies.